There are 2 types of Lookup, Data Lookup and Element Lookup.

 When the lookup button is clicked the form submission data is sent to the Lookup Source which dynamically populates the other configured form elements.

-The Element Lookup feature allows the form to be populate dynamically with elements based on the value of specific element.
+The Element Lookup feature allows the form to be populated dynamically with elements based on the value of specific element.

 When the lookup button is clicked the form submission data is sent to the Lookup Source which dynamically populates the form with the configured elements.